testsigmahq/testsigma-docs/src/pages/docs/windows-automation/test-cases.md

 ---

 > ## **Prerequisites**
 >
-> - A Windows Application
->
-> - TSRx File Imported into Elements
->
-> - Testsigma Agent Setup
+> Before you begin, ensure you have a Windows project, a TSRx File to import and Testsigma Agent setup.

 ---